WHU-USI3DV/SparseDC/README.md

 $ wget http://datasets.lids.mit.edu/sparse-to-dense/data/nyudepthv2.tar.gz
 $ tar -xvf nyudepthv2.tar.gz
 ```
+Note that the original full NYUv2 dataset is available at the [official website](https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html).

+Then, you should generate a json file containing paths to individual images.
+We use the data lists for NYUv2 borrowed from the [NLSPN repository](https://github.com/zzangjinsun/NLSPN_ECCV20/blob/master/data_json/nyu.json).
+You can put this json into your data dir.

 After that, you will get a data structure as follows:

 ```
 nyudepthv2
+├── nyu.json
 ├── train
 │    ├── basement_0001a
 │    │    ├── 00001.h5